 At Finnvera, implementation of corporate responsibility is monitored by the Management Group.
 Responsibility for this is vested in the Board of Directors and the CEO.
 At the practical level, activities are steered by the principles of corporate responsibility approved by Finnvera’s Board of Directors:

-Finnvera carries out its mission and strategy in accordance with the laws, regulations and industrial and ownership policy goals guiding the company’s operations.
+- Finnvera implements its mission and strategy in accordance with the laws, regulations, and industrial policy goals guiding the company’s operations.

 The main indicators of impacts include the number of new enterprises and jobs created by means of financing and the ratio of exports covered by export credit guarantees to Finland’s total exports.